Making your own flour can appear daunting, but the process is actually rather straightforward.

 Brown Rice Flour

-However, some varieties may have an odd flavor; it pays to test out the flour before using it in a large recipe.
+However, some varieties may have an odd flavor; it pays to test the flour before using it in a large recipe.

 Brown rice is great for cookies, as it adds a bit of crispiness.
 Used alongside other flours, 30 to 60 percent brown rice would be adequate for your recipe.